-Tasks in the Second Amendment to the Interlocal Agreement, approved by the Cooperative in 2015, were advanced in 2016.
-The Second Amendment allowed TWA to provide funding for, and proceed with, Phase III of the Cypress Lake Alternative Water Supply Project including a cost allocation methodologies and rate designs study and permitting for the construction of a test reverse osmosis (RO) concentrate disposal well to support the treatment of the brackish wellfield water.
+The Second Amendment, approved by the Cooperative in 2015, allowed TWA to provide funding for, and proceed with, Phase III of the Cypress Lake Alternative Water Supply Project including a cost allocation methodologies and rate designs study and permitting for the construction of a test reverse osmosis (RO) concentrate disposal well to support the treatment of the brackish wellfield water.
+The cost allocation methodology study and permitting of the test concentrate disposal well have both been completed.
+However, a minor modification is currently under review by FDEP to support a proposed relocation of the concentrate disposal wells.

-Third Amendment to the Interlocal Agreement for the Preliminary Design and Permitting of the Cypress Lake Wellfield Project
+• Third Amendment to the Interlocal Agreement for the Preliminary Design and Permitting of the Cypress Lake Wellfield Project

-The Third Amendment to the Interlocal Agreement was prepared and negotiated for submittal to and approval by the Cooperative Board (subsequently approved in early FY2017); this amendment allows TWA to provide funding for Phase IV of the Cypress Lake Alternative Water Supply Project.
-Phase IV includes (1) additional services for future work associated with the cost allocation methodologies and rate designs study for individual water wheeling projects, (2) expands funding for appraisals, surveys, and related legal services, (3) provides funding for the acquisition of a Water Quality Criteria Exemption, necessary to support the final permitting of three RO concentrate disposal wells and (4) funding for the construction of one RO concentrate disposal well for testing purposes.
+The Third Amendment to the Interlocal Agreement was approved in early FY2017; this amendment allows TWA to provide funding for Phase IV of the Cypress Lake Alternative Water Supply Project.
+Phase IV includes (1) additional services for future work associated with the cost allocation methodologies and rate designs study for individual water wheeling projects, (2) expands funding for appraisals, surveys, and related legal services, (3) provides funding for the acquisition of a Water Quality Criteria Exemption (WQCE), necessary to support the final permitting of three RO concentrate disposal wells and (4) funding for the design and construction of one RO concentrate disposal well for testing purposes.